whitedavidp/android-unistroke-keyboard/README.md

  * Show "cheat sheet" excerpts as gesture input backgrounds.

+ * Set minimum gesture recognition score.
+Recognition below this value is considered an error.
+Usually, a value of 1.5 is considered a good value and is the default.
+The accepted range is .5 to 3.0.
+Use after viewing prediction results, if needed.

+ * Perform extended vibrate on unrecognized gesture in order to make you more aware.
+If disabled, only a short vibration is issued.
+This also helps distinguish from the optional short vibration used when entering "special" mode.

 10. Slight enlargement of the size of the alphabet gesture area at the expense of the number gesture area.

 11. Added icon to replace the default one.
 Hopefully better but I am no artist :-(

 12. Changed position of "special" indicators from top/left to bottom/right as they seem more visible and do not obscure the "cheat sheet" backgrounds (when enabled).
+Optionally vibrate when entering "special" mode.

 <img alt="gesture" src="./docs/images/gesture.png" width="400px">